Phantom Girl

 Lightning Lord later formed a new Legion of Super-Villains, with each of them swearing a blood oath to kill at least one Legionnaire.
 Lightning Lord swore on his oath to kill his brother Lightning Lad, which he said had been his destiny since he was born.
 Light Lass awoke in chains in a cell, and Lightning Lord promised her he wanted to help her, not hurt her.
 He said he loved her, and all the proof she needed was that she was still alive.
 He asked her to join the Legion of Super-Villains and help him kill Lightning Lad, saying he’d been talking to the storm, and the storm had assured him she’d come to him.
 Light Lass turned him down, saying he was more insane than ever.
 Element Lad tracked the resurgence of the Legion of Super-Villains across several planets, brief his team, and realized he was in for a major test of his leadership.
 The League of Super-Assassins joined with the Legion of Super-Villains, and Lightning Lord sent them and Magno Lad to M-17W, a manufacturing center in the galactic core, to steal the plant’s fusion powerspheres.
 Shvaugn Erin alerted the Legion, and Dawnstar and Wildfire responded first, but Lazon gave Dawnstar radiation sickness with his light powers, and Magno Lad ripped Wildfire’s containment suit apart.
 Shadow Lass, Mon-El, Ultra Boy, Chameleon Boy and Timber Wolf arrived as support, but the villains escaped using a dimensional rift opened by Zymyr.
 Shadow Lass treated Dawnstar, while Chameleon Boy brought Wildfire a new containment suit.
 They pursued the villains, but were ambushed by Terrus, who attacked their spaceship with a meteor shower.
 Cosmic Boy checked in with the Legion Academy, and alerted Lightning Lad and Saturn Girl about the danger.
 They were on Medicus One, with Saturn Girl receiving prenatal treatment and her delivery date fast approaching.
 Lightning Lad worried about the safety of his sister, not knowing she was already in captivity.
 Zymyr opened a spacewarp that stole the polymer screen around Earth that served environmental functions and controlled space traffic.
 Element Lad, Lightning Lad, and despite everyone else’s objections, Saturn Girl, responded.
 Saturn Girl went into labor, and Tyr was disappointed to be fighting a pregnant woman, but contented himself with the fact that she’d be easy to kill.
 Zymyr ended the confrontation, warping his teammates away, and Element Lad and Lightning Lad rushed Saturn Girl to the Medicus One Maternity Ward.
 Dr. Gym’ll told Lightning Lad he’d been paging him, and that if there were no plan on pulling any more moronic stunts it was time to get in the delivery room.
 Element Lad, who’d been pacing back and forth in worry, fainted.
 Queen Projects and Karate Kid flew back to Orando after their honeymoon, but the Legion of Super-Villains were waiting for them, and Magno Lad, Hunter and Mist Master brought their spaceship down.
 They took the heroes legion rings and sent out the alarm signal, saying the Legion would come running to their own doom.
 (Legion of Super-Heroes v3 #2)

 Dawnstar, Wildfire, Mon-El, Ultra Boy, Chameleon Boy, Timber Wolf, Phantom Girl, Shadow Lass and White Witch set course for Orando, but were being followed by Terrus and Zymyr.
 Zymyr opened a spacewarp that warped in most of the Legion of Super-Villains to ambush the Legionnaires.
 On Earth Cosmic Boy agreed to keep watch on the planet while Element Lad assembled the rest of the Legion to fly a ship to Orando.
 Cosmic Boy was worried about Element Lad devoting all their resources to Orando, but trusted his judgment.
 He was thankful when Night Girl sent a video message offering the help of the Legion of Substitute Heroes.
 Projecta and Karate Kid were chained in a cell next to Light Lass, and Lightning Lord visited her to again plead with her to join him, saying she’d join his Legion in a passage to a new world where they would rule.
 She made it clear she’d rather die, and he called her a traitor to her own blood, grabbing her and shocking her before walking off disgusted, saying he no longer had a sister.
 Dream Girl woke in her crashed ship on Orando, finding Star Boy and Shrinking Violet still unconscious.
 She recognized Projecta’s castle from her vision where a Legionnaire was die, and she was ambushed by Hunter and Silver Slasher.
 Dawnstar and her teammates were in danger of being overwhelmed by the Legion of Super-Villains until element Lad and his reinforcements arrived.
 Nemesis Kid, Cosmic King, Neutrax and Ron-Karr placed the polymer screen around Orando, and hooked it up to their stolen powershpheres.
 They planned to warp Orando away to another world where there was no Legion of super-Heroes.
-Nemesis Kid had always been drawn to the powerful, and couldn’t wait to arrive in a new world where he’d be the supreme power, planning on declaring himself the emperor of a universe.
+Nemesis Kid had always been drawn to the powerful, and couldn’t wait to arrive in a new world where he had been the supreme power, planning on declaring himself the emperor of a universe.
 Zymyr was prepared to warp the planet, but Nemesis Kid wanted to give his Legion a little more time battling the Legion of Super-Heroes to see if they could kill any of them before they left.
 The Legionnaires were winning, so Nemesis Kid gave the order to warp away the Legion of Super-Villains, inadvertently taking some of the Legionnaires with them, and warped Orando to a space between dimensions.
 (Legion of Super-Heroes v3 #3)

 Post-Flashpoint